chathothsandeep/EKS-RDS-using-terraform/README.md

         These permissions are implemented via a custom IAM policy attached to a dedicated role for the Load Balancer Controller.
 This role is then associated with a Kubernetes service    account using IAM Roles for Service Accounts (IRSA), enabling secure and granular access from within the EKS cluster.

 9. Other files
         I've updated the document to clarify that variables.tf and output.tf are part of the repo, while terraform.tfvars—containing sensitive values like db_instance_password, bastion_ami_id, and bastion_ssh_key_name—is intentionally not committed.

-10. Workflow Summary
+10. Workflow

         Developer pushes code to GitLab repo.